Batteries do not belong in the recycling bin. Some batteries are banned from the trash (see Limitations).

-- Numerous battery collection sites in the Call2Recycle program
+- Battery collection sites in the Call2Recycle program

-Batteries not banned from the landfill (see Limitations) may be placed in trash—preferably the option of last resort!
+Batteries not banned from the landfill (see Limitations) may be placed in trash.

-- Free to drop off any type of consumer battery at a CSWD Drop-Off Center or the Environmental Depot.
+No charge to drop off consumer batteries (any type) at CSWD Drop-Off Centers or the Environmental Depot.

 Limitations, regulations and other specifications

-- NiCad, lead acid, and mercury-containing batteries are banned from landfill disposal.
-Many button cell batteries contain mercury, but it can be difficult to tell them apart from ones that don’t.
-When in doubt, just bring all of your batteries to a CSWD Drop-Off Center or the Environmental Depot.
+Many button-cell batteries contain mercury, but it can be difficult to tell them apart from ones that don’t.
+When in doubt, bring all of your batteries to a CSWD Drop-Off Center or the Environmental Depot.

 - Household batteries

 - One gallon container per day.
-For larger quantities, contact the Environmental Depot (fees may apply).
+For larger quantities, contact the Environmental Depot.

 - Automotive and lead-acid batteries used in vehicles, motorized toys, and uninterrupted power supply (UPS) units:

 - Up to 5 per day.
-6 or more accepted only at the Environmental Depot (fees may apply).
+6 or more accepted only at the Environmental Depot.